 Below shows the spreads offered by the regulated broker on the core markets, ranging from Forex to cryptocurrencies.

-Most CFDs have trading costs included in the spread, so don’t have commissions.
+Most CFDs have trading costs included in the spread with no additional commission fees.
 Spreads for most major currency pairs start from 0.7 pips and you can choose from over 300 currency pairs.
-Other CFDs with no commissions include indices, cryptocurrencies, hard and soft commodities and treasuries.
+Other CFD products with no commission fees include indices, cryptocurrencies, hard and soft commodities and treasuries.

-If you do wish to purchase share CFDs then you can choose over 9000 shares across 23 markets including NZX, ASX, NYSE, LSE.
-The commission will vary for each market but if you trade on the NZX the fee is 0.10% with a minimum fee of NZD 7.00.
-Trading on the ASX will cost you 0.09% with a minimum fee of AUD 7.00 and 2 cents (min.
-USD 10.00) on a US stock exchange.
+If you do wish to purchase share CFDs, then you can choose over 9000 shares across 23 markets including NZX, ASX, NYSE, LSE.
+The commission will vary for each market but if you trade on the NZX the fee is 0.10% with a minimum charge of NZD 7.00.
+Trading on the ASX will cost you 0.09% with a minimum fee of AUD 7.00 while the US stock exchange charges 2 cents (min.
+USD 10.00).

 Perhaps the most interesting feature is the availability of a guaranteed stop-loss order (GSLO).
 As CMC has its own trading platforms, it is one of few brokers that can offer this feature.
 A GSLO is the same as a stop-loss order but CMC will guarantee to close out of the trade at the price you set for a small premium.
 This means you don’t need to worry about being caught out in the event of slippage or market volatility.
 Best of all, if you close your trade without needing to use the GSLO, then the entire GSLO cost will be refunded.

 Maximum leverage ranges for other products with 500:1 of indices, 400:1 for treasuries, and 200:1 for commodities.
 You can view more leverage information on the CMC Markets review.
 It should be noted leverage is more limited if you are trading with the broker’s ASIC (Australia), FCA (UK) or CySEC (Cyprus) regulated subsidiaries.

-Should you start trading with CMC, it may useful to note that this broker does have an office in New Zealand (not all broker do) at Level 25, 151 Queen Street, Auckland which can be useful if you desire a broker with a local presence.
+Should you start trading with CMC, it may useful to note that this broker does have an office in New Zealand (not all brokers do) at Level 25, 151 Queen Street, Auckland which can be useful if you desire a broker with a local presence.

 Open a demo account >>Visit CMC Markets >>